 Preventing Grass Tetany

 As spring approaches and grass begins to grow, grazing livestock may experience a forage-related problem known as grass tetany, grass staggers, lactation tetany, or hypomagnesemia.
 Grass tetany is a metabolic disorder caused by reduced magnesium (Mg) levels in the animal’s blood.
-In cattle, it generally affects older, lactating cows but can also be seen in dry cows, young cows, and in rare cases, growing calves.
-Symptoms often observed include nervousness, lack of coordination, muscular spasms, staggering, convulsions, coma, milk yield decrease, and death.

 Forage of the Month: Brassicas

-by Dr. Michelle Arnold, Extension Ruminant Veterinarian - Brassicas (including turnips, rape, kale, and swedes) are highly productive, digestible forbs that contain relatively high levels of crude protein.
+Brassicas (including turnips, rape, kale, and swedes) are highly productive, digestible forbs that contain relatively high levels of crude protein.
 Animals will readily consume the tops and will also grub the root bulbs out of the ground.
 Dry matter yield depends upon soil type, fertility, time of seeding, and precipitation.

 Freezing Effects on Forages

 As temperatures continue to decrease, it is important to know and understand how various species of forages react to frosts and freezes in order to best utilize these forages and to avoid possible health problems.
 Freezing changes the metabolism and composition of plants.
-Depending on plant species, this can create possible forage-related animal disorders or the need to alter grazing management practices.

-Timely Tip: Grazing Alfalfa After a Freeze
+Timely Tip: Grazing Alfalfa after a Freeze

 Timely Tip: Frost and Freezes Increase Cyanide Poisoning Risk

 Cyanide poisoning, more commonly referred to as prussic acid poisoning, can have a very abrupt and deadly effect on ruminant livestock grazing forages and requires careful management as frosts and freezes begin in the area.
-Plants, such as sorghum, sudangrass, sorghum-sudan hybrids, Johnsongrass, wild cherry, and others, contain compounds that produce free cyanide when these plants are damaged by frost or drought conditions.
-Grazing these plants when they are producing young shoots (less than 18 to 24 inches tall) also increases the risk.

-Possibliity of Nitrate Toxicity in Corn
+Possibility of Nitrate Toxicity in Corn

 Nitrate toxicity may be a problem for farmers grazing corn or feeding green-chop this fall.
 There are many factors to consider when deciding if livestock are at risk of nitrate toxicity.
 Drought conditions and high levels of nitrogen in the soil can cause prime conditions for high nitrates in plants.
-During times of drought, higher levels of nitrogen are taken up by the plants.
-Risk is increased if soil nitrogen levels are high.
-High levels of nitrates in the bloodstream and rumen reduce the ability of oxygen to be carried in the blood to tissues in the body.

 Prussic Acid Poisoning